In this article, we’ll show you different ways to add a second screen to your Mac, including:

 • It lets you clean up your system to remove junk files, freeing up disk space and easing the pressure on your GPU.

-Health monitor running as a background process takes care of itself, monitoring your system in the background and alerting you when it detects a problem.
+Health monitor running as a background process takes care of itself, scanning your system in the background and alerting you when it detects a problem.

 The cleanup part requires you to click a few buttons, but it couldn’t be easier to do.
 To get rid of unwanted files from across your system, follow these instructions: